mattsah/progress.is-by.us/common/docs/tutorials/01-creating-a-component-for-doctrine.md

 This says that we want to create an affinity bootstrapper action which:

 1. Requires a `core` module to be executed first, this is the inKWell core bootstrapping.
-2. Will execute the logic inside the Closure, accepting the application and broker parameters.
+2. Will execute the logic inside the Closure accepting the application and broker parameters.

-The `$app` and `$broker` are provided by inKWell to affinity at bootstrapping time.
+The `$app` and `$broker` are provided by inKWell to affinity at startup time.
 The `$app` is the inKWell core itself (an application container with some helper methods) and the `$broker` is the shared instance of our dependency injector.
 These will be provided to any bootstrapping actions you create.